Prelude to the Mascot Trilogy – Book Three

 The main colony of Bergen sprawled across the mountains.
 From where he stood, Donte could see the tram station and the monorail that branched out from the station to Bergen’s sub-colonies; Vlaktes and Bosvrouwen.
 The third branch followed a mountain pass to the colony of Libertad, where he had been raised.

 It had been nine years since he had been told he was the prophesied Anialwch Connection.
-Some believed The Prophecy would begin this year, but he believed it had already begun.
-According to The Prophecy, the humans would rise up against the mascots.
+Some believed The Prophesy would begin this year, but he believed it had already begun.
+According to The Prophesy, the colonists would rise up against the Mascots.
 That was already happening in the colony of Lochfowk.
-The Fontalo or the Parliament was supposed to return.
-The three spaceships that protected the planet of Purlieu were on the lookout for any incoming spaceships from Oriel.
+The Fontalo or The Parliament was supposed to return.
+The three spaceships that protected the planet of Purlieu were on the lookout for any incoming spaceships from planet Oriel.

 Donte left the window and sank into the chair behind the big wooden desk.
 Things were not going well right now.
 For the last two years he had been home with Rianne and his children most of the time.
 Apparently, that wasn’t necessarily a good thing.
 He was happy with his mate and children.
 It was Rianne who seemed to be having a problem with their current relationship.